2018 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Mekunu

 An area of convection developed to the northwest of the Maldives on May 18.
 Over the next two days, it became better organized and the IMD reported that it had developed into a low-pressure area on May 20, giving it the identifier ARB 03.
 The system slowly drifted northwestwards into favorable environment for tropical cyclogenesis and developed good outflow.
 The JTWC issued a TCFA on May 21 after convective bands began to wrap into the broad low-level circulation center (LLCC).
 Around the same time, the IMD had announced that the system intensified into a depression.
 Over the next 24 hours, the depression continued to drift further northwestwards into warm waters and faced low vertical wind shear.
 As a result, it continued to intensify and the JTWC began tracking it as a tropical storm.
 Subsequently, the IMD upgraded it to a deep depression and Cyclonic Storm Mekunu later the same day.
+(Note: The name Mekunu (Dhivehi: މެކުނު, [mekunu]) was contributed by the Maldives and means "mullet" in Dhivehi.)
 Multi-spectral satellite imagery revealed that Mekunu had developed an eye as early as May 23, at which time the IMD upgraded it to a severe cyclonic storm.
 Benefiting from favorable environmental conditions, the cyclone became more symmetric, intensifying into a very severe cyclonic storm six hours later.
 The cyclone continued to track northwestward under the influence of a subtropical ridge.
 On May 25, it reached its peak intensity as an extremely severe cyclonic storm, with the JTWC estimating peak 1-minute sustained winds of 185 km/h, equivalent to a Category 3 storm on the Saffir–Simpson scale.

 Under the influence of Mekunu, Socotra received widespread rainfall leading to flash flooding and downed power lines.
 At least 40 people were initially reported to be missing after two ships were capsized off Socotra.
 Mekunu made landfall on the Omani coast near the city of Salalah at peak intensity.
 Gusts of 67 mph were recorded at the Salalah Airport before the landfall while areas in the Salalah recorded rainfall of 194 mm.
 As of 31 May, at least 30 people have died in Oman and Yemen due to Mekunu, including 20 on Socotra, four in Yemen, and six in Oman.
 Insurance claims in Oman reached ﷼108 million (US$281 million).